PhD/MPhil Textiles and Apparel / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-Current research in this area is concerned with developing advanced textile materials, technologies and products for a variety of applications, from biomedical devices, advanced composites for aerospace technologies, personal protective devices, sportswear and smart wearables to 3D body scanning and digital platforms for fashion e-business models.
-Find out more about this research area on our website .
+Current research in this textiles and apparel is concerned with developing advanced textile materials, technologies and products for a variety of applications, from biomedical devices, advanced composites for aerospace technologies, personal protective devices, sportswear and smart wearables to 3D body scanning and digital platforms for fashion e-business models.

 A research degree from the Department and the University is held in the highest esteem and recognised worldwide.
 Many of our textiles and apparel graduates have progressed to successful academic careers and industry positions in reputable organisations worldwide.